rlqualls/github-gem/README.md

 ### readme

-View the README in the current directory or in a remote repo.
+View the README in the current directory or a GitHub repo.

     $ github readme
     $ github readme rlqualls/github-gem

+### log

+View the commit log of a GitHub repo.

+    $ github log rlqualls/github-gem

 ### Command